-To exercise any of your rights discussed above, please submit a request in writing to the Chief Privacy Officer at the address below.
-If you think that we may have violated your privacy rights, or you disagree with a decision that we made about access to your PHI, you may file a written complaint with the Chief Privacy Officer:
+To exercise any of your rights discussed above, please submit a request in writing to the Privacy Officer at the Address below.
+If you think that we may have violated your privacy rights, or you disagree with a decision that we made about access to your PHI, you may file a written complaint with the Privacy Officer:

 Toll Free: (877) 696-6775